shivamkcode/FilamentPainter/README.md

 ## Running Locally

-- Download as zip or clone the repository
+- Download as zip or clone the repository.
-- Drag `index.html` into a browser tab
+- Drag `index.html` into a browser tab.

 ## Directory Structure